hawk-user/QAP/README.md

 Once all tests have been validated, a build phase prepares the production version of the site.
 This step can be triggered automatically after successful testing or launched manually if necessary.

-Once construction is complete, the site is automatically deployed to the intended publishing environment.
+Once build is complete, the site is automatically deployed to the intended publishing environment.
 Finally, a last series of tests is performed on the online version of the site to confirm that everything is working properly after deployment.
 This final check can also be launched manually.

 ---